NAThompson/upping_postgres_game/README.md

 ## Postgres 10

-We'll use postgres 10 in this presentation, but since we're not getting into any advanced features, any version should work.
+We'll use postgres 10 in this presentation, release in October 2017.

 ---